-The Commission encourages the City Council to continuing to consider these documents in light of the recently adopted Transportation Master Plan and Climate Mitigation Plan, as these plans will have impacts to our community and budgets for years to come.
+The Commission encourages the City Council to continuing to consider these documents, and how their focus might change, in light of the recently adopted Transportation Master Plan and Climate Mitigation Plan.
+These plans will have impacts to our community and budgets for years to come and the investments detailed in the CFP will be critical in meeting our goals.